Your rent must be paid in advance on the 1st of each month.

 If you struggle to pay your rent, let us know so we can help you.
 Do not wait and let the problem get worse – contact your Housing Officer right away.
 If you don't pay your rent, you can risk losing your home.

 Housing Benefit helps those on low incomes pay their rent.
 If you think you may be entitled to Housing Benefit, get in touch with your Housing Officer on 01506 439291.

 If you receive Housing Benefit and your circumstances change, for instance if you start to earn more money or a family member leaves home, you need to tell us right away.
 It is important that you do not claim too much benefit as the Government can claim overpayments back.

-Universal Credit is a new benefit for people who are out of work or on a low income which will be implemented in 2018.
-It will replace many of the benefits and tax credits you may be getting at the moment.
+Universal Credit is a benefit for people who are out of work or on a low income.
+It was introduced in 2018 to replace many benefits and tax credits.